Old Pitt's grave.

 Pet Cemetery.

-Robinson still toured them from time to time, performing their old circus act, " The Military Elephants."
+Robinson still toured them from time to time, performing their old circus act, The Military Elephants.
 According to news accounts, "The elephants would dash about in military garb, maneuver and fire cannons.
 One would fall wounded and Tillie, wearing a Red Cross nurse's cap, would rush to the rescue."

 Pitt was honored with a funeral ceremony, and circus folk adorned her grave with flowers.
-A permanent marker was later installed, and a white fence placed around the grave.
+A permanent marker was later installed, and a fence placed around the grave.

 Also see: Elephant Burial Ground | Roadside Pet Cemetery